CycloneDX/guides/ML-BOM/en/0x22-Design-Model-Card-Parameters.md

 Describes the primary task of (or goal) of the machine learning model.
 Some examples include:

-* **Anomaly Detection** - Identifying outliers or unusual patterns in data.
+* **Anomaly Detection**: Identifying outliers or unusual patterns in data.
-* **Classification** - Categorizing inputs into predefined labels (e.g., spam/not-spam, image recognition).
+* **Classification**: Categorizing inputs into predefined labels (e.g., spam/not-spam, image recognition).
-* **Clustering** - Grouping unlabeled data based on similar characteristics (e.g., customer segmentation).
+* **Clustering**: Grouping unlabeled data based on similar characteristics (e.g., customer segmentation).
-* **Dimensionality Reduction** - Simplifying complex data by reducing the number of variables while preserving core information.
+* **Dimensionality Reduction**: Simplifying complex data by reducing the number of variables while preserving core information.
-* **Generation** - Creating new data based upon prompted instructions (e.g., Large Language Models (LLMs), image or audio diffusion models, etc.).
+* **Generation**: Creating new data based upon prompted instructions (e.g., Large Language Models (LLMs), image or audio diffusion models, etc.).
-* **Recommendation/Association** - Finding relationships between items (e.g., "users who bought this also bought...").
+* **Recommendation/Association**: Finding relationships between items (e.g., "users who bought this also bought...").
-* **Regression** - Predicting continuous numerical values (e.g., house prices, temperature forecasting).
+* **Regression**: Predicting continuous numerical values (e.g., house prices, temperature forecasting).

 #### Architecture family

-The model architecture family th

-such as a Transformer network, Convolutional Neural Network (CNN), residual neural network (RNN), LSTM neural network, etc.

 An architecture family defines the structural and data processing methodology of the model's neural network.
 It does not typically describe a single model, but rather describes the general design of the neural network (NN), mathematical approach, context and attention mechanisms and the like.
 It should provide insight to those versed in the field as how the model general is constructed.

+The model architecture family field should include descriptive names of neural network architectures which would be recognizable to those in the field of Machine Learning (ML).

 Some examples of commonly referenced neural network (NN) architecture families include: